hgcl/clara-le/pages/posts/5-coffee-tasting-and-cozy-december.md

 ### [Hypothesis](https://hypothes.is/)

 Was I talking about PaperSpan just last week?
 Well...
 Robin convinced me to upgrade to the next level of annotating tools: Hypothesis.
 Built on open-source technology and interoperable standards, you can highlight and annotate the web completely free of charge.
-Its development is transparent and collaborative through their public roadmap on GitHub.
+Its development is transparent and collaborative through their public roadmap on GitHub. {end-key}